Get in touch with NIA.

 Underwriting procedures:

-Renewal policies: Renewal policies that expire during the day of the emergency/disaster and up to 10 more calendar days are bound as per expiring.
+Renewal Policies: For renewal policies that expire during the day of the emergency/disaster and up to 10 calendar days after the date of the emergency/disaster, all expiring coverage will be bound as per expiring.

-New business: New business already quoted and the quotes that expire during the day of the emergency/disaster and up to 10 more calendar days may be bound as per quoted.
+New Business Policies: For new business that has already been quoted and expire during the day of the emergency/disaster and up to 10 calendar days after the date of the emergency/disaster, coverage will be bound as requested, subject to the terms and conditions of our underwriting guidelines.

-New business: New business not yet quoted cannot be bound.
+New business that has not yet been quoted cannot be bound.

-New endorsement requests: New endorsement requests not yet received prior to emergency/disaster cannot be bound.
+New endorsement requests received on or after the date of the emergency/disaster cannot be bound.

 Accounting/Billing procedures:

-All brokers should SUSPEND sending any payments or related financial transactions to NIA until you receive further instructions on how to proceed after the assessment of the disaster.
+Brokers should not submit any payments or related financial transactions to NIA until you receive further instructions from the Finance team on how to do so following the emergency/disaster.

 If you would like to have information sent, email info@insurancefornonprofits.org